grantchen2003/insight-cli/README.md

 The following commands must be ran in a directory that has been initialized as an insight repository.

-To display the Python files (.py files) and lines in an insight repository (excluding the files and directories specified in the .insightignore file) that satisfy a given natural language query, run the following command:
+To display the Python files (.py files) and lines in an insight repository (excluding the files and directories specified in the .insightignore file) that semantically match a given natural language query, run the following command:

 ```bash
 $ insight --query "<query>"